-When Joseph receives a beautiful coat from his parents, his eleven brothers hate him even more and are driven to sell him to desert merchants who take him to Egypt!
-There he is made the servant of a wealthy Egyptian who misunderstands him and has him thrown into prison!
+When Joseph receives a beautiful coat from his parents, his ten brothers hate him even more, and are driven to sell him to desert merchants, who take him to Egypt.
+There he is made the servant of a wealthy Egyptian who misunderstands him, and has him thrown into prison.
 He shows his God-given gift by interpreting the dreams of two other prisoners.
-Eventually, the Pharaoh begins to be plagued by dreams and sends for Joseph, who interprets them and saves Egypt in the process.
+Eventually, the Pharaoh begins to be plagued by dreams, and sends for Joseph, who interprets them and saves Egypt in the process.
 He is made second in command to Pharaoh, and has most of Egypt's grain stored.
 Eventually his brothers arrive in Egypt to buy food because of famine, and he must forgive them.
-Then the dreams that had angered his brothers were in reality prophecies that had come from God.
-Written by
+Then the dreams that had angered his brothers, were in reality prophecies that had come from God.

 Anthony Pereyra <firstname.lastname@example.org>

 Did You Know?

 A character that is not mentioned in this film is Joseph's sister, Dinah.
 See more

 Multiple differences between the movie and its original source material.
 Changes made when another medium is adapted into a movie are, by policy, not considered goofs.
 The movie even begins with a disclaimer that "artistic and historical license have been taken".
 See more

 Because you are a miracle child.
 For you, things are different.